GioCities

 The animation itself had a fairly complicated production history.
 I actually storyboarded it about four years ago.
 In fact, some of the shots I visualized before I even began Homestuck.
 I’d like to extend very special thanks to Angela Sham, who took the reins on the animation while it was in progress, and worked with me closely on it for about a year until it was done.
 She’s a great animator, and I’m quite excited that she’s continuing to work with us on the game.

 “About four years” prior to 4/13/16 was April 2012… which was just before Andrew engaged The Odd Gentlemen.
 The animation released on 4/13/16, which makes “about a year until [Act 7] was done” 2015-2016.
-This means the WP Act 7 team (Angela Sham, Ani Roschier, Jeffrey Lai, et al) started their work on it in 2015… which was just just after 2014, when Hiveswap dropped TOG.
+This means the WP Act 7 team (Angela Sham, Ani Roschier, Jeffrey Lai, et al.) started their work on it in 2015… which was just after 2014, when Hiveswap dropped TOG.
 This all fits the timeline uncomfortably well.

 Going back around to that ipgd quote: “WP gave 788k to TOG in 2012 to develop hiveswap. they then proceeded to do next to nothing, completely blowing off the dev schedule that they agreed to.”
 Again, there are details here that fit: What Pumpkin did pay The Odd Gentlemen $800k to develop Hiveswap, and TOG did produce little in the way of usable Hiveswap game material.
 What they produced was instead white-label work on other Homestuck projects, at Andrew’s direction.
+Regardless of whether this was an appropriate use of resources, it’s clearly wrong that it was hidden like this.

 The 4/13/2021 post contained emails which confirmed this idea: